 All materials or property belonging to the Customer, as well as work performed, may be retained as security until all just claims against the Customer are satisfied.

 RIGHTS OF OWNERSHIP

 Once a project has been delivered by the Company and is fully paid for by the Customer, the Company will assign the reproduction rights of the design for the use(s) described in the proposal.
-The rights to all design and artwork, including but not limited to photography, music and or illustration created by independent photographers, artists or illustrators commissioned by the Company, or purchased from a stock agency on behalf of the Customer, remain with the individual designer, artist, photographer or illustrator or their agents.
-The Customer may not use or reproduce the design, work or the property therein for a purpose other than the one(s) originally stipulated unless a transfer of rights and the payment of any additional fees has been made.
-The Company reserves the right to photograph and/or distribute or publish for its promotional and marketing needs any work created, including roughs, visuals, mock-ups and presentations, as samples, company newsletter, brochures, presentations and website and for entry for awards.
-The Company will endeavour to store files on computer disks for a period of 6 months beyond the delivery of a job, thereupon the Company reserves the right to discard them without notice.
+The rights to all design and artwork, including but not limited to photography, music, and or illustration created by independent photographers, artists, or illustrators commissioned by the Company, or purchased from a stock agency on behalf of the Customer, remain with the individual designer, artist, photographer or illustrator or their agents.
+The Customer may not use or reproduce the design, work, or the property therein for a purpose other than the one(s) originally stipulated unless a transfer of rights and the payment of any additional fees has been made.
+An exception to this is Logo Design whereby the Company acknowledges and agrees that the Customer will own the entire rights (including copyright) to the work.
+This includes the ability to adapt and/or alter the work (and any part thereof); and/or use, distribute, reproduce, communicate to the public, promote and/or exploit the work (and any part thereof).
+The Company reserves the right to photograph and/or distribute or publish for its promotional and marketing needs any work created, including roughs, visuals, mock-ups, and presentations, as samples, company newsletter, brochures, presentations, and website, and for entry for awards.
+The Company will endeavor to store files on computer disks for a period of 6 months beyond the delivery of a job, thereupon the Company reserves the right to discard them without notice.

-The hosting of websites by the Company on its own servers or through other hosting companies is subject to further Terms and Conditions, but not excluding these terms and conditions.
+The hosting of websites by the Company on its own servers or through other hosting companies is subject to further Web Hosting Terms and Conditions, but not excluding these terms and conditions.